How can therapy help me?

 How do I get started?

-You can request an appointment through this site, or just give me a call at 661-432-1194 and leave your name and telephone number.
-I will return your call within the next 48 hours between the hours of 8-5.
+You can request an appointment through this site, or just give me a call or text me at 661-432-1194 and leave your name and telephone number.
+I will return your call or text within the next 48 hours between the hours of 8-5.
 At that time, we can schedule a 20-minute phone consultation in which you may ask any questions you wish and give me a brief description of your situation.
 We may also schedule a mutually convenient appointment if you would like to proceed further with therapy.
+If we both feel that I may not be a good fit, I will refer you to a therapist who would best meet your needs.

 What if I need to cancel or reschedule and appointment?